-The primary focus of the Digital Technologies workshops is to help primary school in-service and pre-service teachers to address digital technologies outcomes in the classroom by offering stage-based jumpstarter workshops in their schools.
-The 2-hour workshops will be carefully designed to provide teachers with the core knowledge, capabilities and confidence to teach with digital technologies, including tactile devices, through face-to-face hands-on activities.
-Teachers will be exposed to a range of technologies, and be guided through tasks and teaching strategies that support students to achieve the targeted learning outcomes.
-The workshops will be tailored to the specific stage levels of the teachers, to promote relevance and applicability, with different technologies being used at each level, for instance (examples only):
+The primary focus of the Digital Technologies workshops was to help primary school in-service and pre-service teachers to address digital technologies outcomes in the classroom by offering stage-based jumpstarter workshops in their schools.
+The 2-hour workshops were carefully designed to provide teachers with the core knowledge, capabilities and confidence to teach with digital technologies, including tactile devices, through face-to-face hands-on activities.
+Teachers were exposed to a range of technologies, and were guided through tasks and teaching strategies that support students to achieve the targeted learning outcomes.
+The workshops were tailored to the specific stage levels of the teachers, to promote relevance and applicability, with different technologies being used at each level, for instance (examples only):

-Teachers will learn about different sorts of technologies and activities that can be used to develop the computational thinking capabilities of their students.
-They will learn the disciplinary terminology for the components (e.g. “controller”) of digital systems and how to explain their functionality.
-They will develop skills in how to use digital systems to solve problems using algorithms, and how to teach their students to do the same.
-This involves being able to deconstruct the problem, recognise patterns, specify algorithms, and test solutions.
-Comparing problems and solutions across technologies will help teachers to abstract their understanding of computational thinking problem solving.
-Threshold concepts for students (e.g. control flow for conditional statements) will be discussed, as well as evidence-based pedagogical strategies that teachers can apply.
-A community-oriented design-based approach will be adopted, so that teachers feel supported to trial their digital technology lessons (building their confidence).
+Teachers learnt about different sorts of technologies and activities that can be used to develop the computational thinking capabilities of their students.
+They learnt the disciplinary terminology for the components (e.g. “controller”) of digital systems and how to explain their functionality.
+They developed skills in how to use digital systems to solve problems using algorithms, and how to teach their students to do the same.
+This involved being able to deconstruct the problem, recognise patterns, specify algorithms, and test solutions.
+Comparing problems and solutions across technologies helped teachers to abstract their understanding of computational thinking problem solving.
+Threshold concepts for students (e.g. control flow for conditional statements) were discussed, as well as evidence-based pedagogical strategies that teachers could apply.
+A community-oriented design-based approach was adopted, so that teachers felt supported to trial their digital technology lessons (building their confidence).